googleapis/googleapis/google/type/README.md

 NOTE: Some common types are defined in the package `google.protobuf` as they are directly supported by Protocol Buffers compiler and runtime.
 Those types are called Well-Known Types.

+## Java Utilities

+A set of Java utilities for the Common Types are provided in the `//java/com/google/type/util/` package.